cue-lang/cuelang.org/content/docs/tour/basics/_en.md

 ---
-title: "The Basics of CUE"
+title: The Basics of CUE
 weight: 10
+no_index: true
+index_hide: true
 ---

-This section of the tour demonstrates the simplest ideas and syntax you'll use when reading and writing CUE.

-## Contents
+This page should never be seen by a user, as Netlify will redirect their browser to the first page of this section.